 I enjoy looking at the softer lavender color that seems to dominate most hosta plant coloring, but there are other colors available.
 White and purple are the other two extremely popular flowers.
 Then there are some hosta enthusiasts will even breed the purple flowered hostas to get darker coloring.

 Hostas with White Flowers

 I love splashes of white in my shady areas of the yard, and the white flower spikes can help offset some of the darker colorings on the plant’s foliage.
 Hosta plantaginea is one white flowered hosta that grows flowers that are an impressive six inches long.
 They’re pure white, and they like to open during the early afternoon hours around four pm.
 Other white flowered hostas include:

 - August Lily

 - Fragrant Bouquet

 - Royal Standard

 Hostas with Purple Flowers

-Most of the purple flowers on hostas are a very, very light lavender coloring.
+Most of the purple flowers verge on a light lavender coloring.
 Hosta enthusiasts typically call purple flowered hostas dark flowered hostas.
 You can get them in a range of purple hues, but lighter lavender is the most popular.
 A few hostas with purple flowers include:

 Yes, There Is a Yellow Flowered Hosta